justjake/quickjs-emscripten/README.md

 - doesn't support WebWorker

 # fun facts
-- compiled executable of `qjsc` does not has speed advantage compare to interpreting script with `qjs`
+- compiled executable of `qjsc` does not has speed advantage compared with interpreting script with `qjs`

 test it yourself
  ```